About me

 In July 2018 I was lucky enough to have my very first book published, called 'Loughborough in 50 Buildings' and this was followed in June 2019 by a second, 'Secret Loughborough'!
 My third book was due for publication in August 2020, but due to the coronavirus pandemic the publisher postponed the publication date of most of the books on their schedule for 2020 so 'A-Z of Loughborough' was finally released in August 2021.

 During 2022 I took early retirement from my librarianship work, and am now involved in a variety of volunteering opportunities - all related to local history in some way!
 My latest book for Amberley, 'Loughborough pubs', is now (November 2023) published.
-'Loughborough At Work' is still in the research stage!
+The manuscript for 'Loughborough At Work' was lodged with the publisher in May 2024, for publication September 2025.

 In August 2023 the blog reached its 10th birthday, and by way of celebration I hosted a series of posts from guest bloggers, with subjects ranging from football to publishing; from nature to buildings; from streets to transport - and much more!
 A list of all these posts appears on the complete list page, mentioned above.
 Thank you so much to everyone who has contributed to this celebration!
 Here's to the next 10 years!